Contributor: Mike Lee, Co-Founder of edshelf

 - Here’s a little-known tip that may not be suitable for every startup.
 If you see a project in which your product could be used, help that teacher fund the project, then send the teacher a free copy of your product.
 Teachers love free stuff, and if your product solves the problem well, you may have earned a new product evangelist.

-- Use other face-to-face sources - Sometimes meeting with a teacher face-to-face is better than an online interaction.
+Sometimes meeting with a teacher face-to-face is better than an online interaction.
 You’ll find them more forthcoming with information, especially about controversial topics.

 - A fair number of teachers peruse the education jobs section, usually for part-time work.
-Though it costs money to post a listing in the jobs section, a well-timed listing (i.e. during Winter break, Spring break, a long weekend, etc) may attract a lot of respondents.
+Though it costs money to post a listing in the jobs section, a well-timed listing (i.e. during Winter break, Spring break, a long weekend, etc) may attract a lot of responses.
 For best results, offer some kind of compensation, such as a free meal (for a face-to-face meeting) or gift card.

 - Teacher conferences